Last updated Jan. 12.

 Worsening conditions in New Mexico have led to almost all casinos being closed.
 More here.

 All New York casinos, both commercial and tribal, remain open for now.

 North Carolina casinos

-The only two casinos in North Carolina, Harrah’s Cherokee Casino Resort and Harrah’s Cherokee Valley River Casino have announced a phased reopening begging as early as May 18.
+The only two casinos in North Carolina, Harrah’s Cherokee Casino Resort and Harrah’s Cherokee Valley River Casino are currently open.

 North Dakota casinos